| | |

 About Eating Europe

-Eating Europe offers food tours in nine different European cities: Rome, Florence, Amsterdam, London, Prague, Paris, Lisbon, Naples and Strasbourg.
+Eating Europe offers food tours in 15 different European cities: Athens, Berlin, Rome, Florence, Amsterdam, London, Prague, Paris, Lisbon, Porto, Naples, Palermo, Venice, Milan, and Strasbourg.
 I presume it’ll gradually add more.
 I can’t vouch for any of these from first-hand experience, but if they’re anything like the one I took, they’re worth doing.

-In Amsterdam, Eating Europe has three tours: a general one which includes an hour’s boat tour, a twilight tour, and the Jordaan tour that I took.
-It also has a tour in the nearby city of Haarlem.
+In Amsterdam, Eating Europe has three tours: a general one which includes an hour’s boat tour, a tour in an artsy neighborhood called De Pijp with a visit to the Albert Cuyp market, and the Jordaan tour that I took.

 If you take one of these, please make sure to come back and add a comment so I can hear how it went!